br3ndonland/udacity-fsnd-flask-catalog-server/info/server-methods.md

 - Change SSH port from 22 to 2200
   - We were required to do this for the Udacity project.
-  - Open the configuration file.
-Edit the file with the nano text editor, save and quit with ctrl+x.
+  - Open the configuration file and edit the file with the nano text editor.

     ```shell
-    ubuntu@ip-172-26-10-184:~$ sudo nano /etc/ssh/sshd_config
+    sudo nano /etc/ssh/sshd_config
     ```

-  - **Important**: Disable password authentication in `sshd_config` so SSH is required for login:

     ```text
+    # What ports, IPs and protocols we listen for
+    Port 2200
+    ```

+  - **Important**: Disable password authentication in `sshd_config` so SSH is required for login, and disable root login so user must specify `sudo`:

+    ```text
     # Change to no to disable tunnelled clear text passwords
     PasswordAuthentication no
-    ```

-  - **Important**: Disable root login so user must specify `sudo`:

-    ```text
     PermitRootLogin no
     ```

+  - Save and quit with ctrl+x.
   - Restart SSH

     ```shell
+    sudo systemctl reload sshd
     service ssh restart
     ```

-  - Open a new terminal window and log in, this time specifying port 2200.
+  - Exit and log back in, this time specifying port 2200.

     ```shell
     ssh grader@104.131.20.200 -p 2200
     ```

-- The DigitalOcean browser console is still available after changing the ssh port, unlike Lightsail.
+  - **The DigitalOcean browser console is still available after changing the ssh port, unlike Amazon Lightsail.**
     - Log into the DigitalOcean website.
     - Click the droplet (server).
     - Click console.
     - The login is slightly different.
 Instead of typing `ssh grader@104.131.20.200 -p 2200`, simply type `grader`.
     - This totally saved me.
 I started having SSH `publickey` issues, and was unable to ssh in from my local machine, but I could still log in through the browser console, so I didn't have to destroy the droplet and start over.
+  - **After disabling password login, I started getting the SSH error `Permission denied (publickey).`** I spent hours troubleshooting it and working in the DigitalOcean browser console.
+I read resources including [SSH.com](https://www.ssh.com/iam/ssh-key-management/) and [askubuntu](https://askubuntu.com/questions/311558/ssh-permission-denied-publickey), but the solutions didn't help.
+Eventually, I realized that the best solution was:
+    - Delete the SSH key
+    - Re-do the keygen as described above.
+    - Temporarily enable password login again from the DigitalOcean browser console.
+    - Add the new key with `ssh-copy-id` as described above, and authenticate with user password.
+    - Log in with SSH.
+    - Disable password authentication.
+    - Exit
+    - Log back in to verify SSH.

 ## Deploy app